marcossilvestrini/vagrant-wordpress/README.md

     clone this reposotory
-    Generate your ssh pub key and copy to security folder Switch your box in box.
+    Generate your ssh pub key and copy to security folder Switch your box.
 Default is Oracle Linux cd vagrant-wordpress
     vagrant validate
     vagrant up